-- Secured First Lien Debt Securities: We seek to invest a portion of our assets in first lien secured debt securities also known as senior loans, senior term loans, lines of credit and senior notes.
+- First Lien Secured Debt Securities: We seek to invest a portion of our assets in first lien secured debt securities also known as senior loans, senior term loans, lines of credit and senior notes.
 Using its assets as collateral, the borrower typically uses first lien debt to cover a substantial portion of the funding needs of the business.
 These debt securities usually take the form of first priority liens on all, or substantially all, of the assets of the business.
-First lien debt securities may include investments sourced from the syndicated loan market. - Secured Second Lien Debt Securities: We seek to invest a portion of our assets in second lien secured debt securities, also known as subordinated loans, subordinated notes and mezzanine loans.
+First lien debt securities may include investments sourced from the syndicated loan market. - Second Lien Secured Debt Securities: We seek to invest a portion of our assets in second lien secured debt securities, also known as subordinated loans, subordinated notes and mezzanine loans.
 These second lien secured debt securities rank junior to the borrowers' first lien secured debt securities and may be secured by second priority liens on all or a portion of the assets of the business.
 Additionally, we may receive other yield enhancements in addition to or in lieu of success fees such as warrants to buy common and preferred stock or limited liability interests in connection with these second lien secured debt securities.
 Second lien debt securities may include investments sourced from the syndicated loan market. - Preferred and Common Equity/Equivalents: In some cases we will purchase equity securities which consist of preferred and common equity or limited liability company interests, or warrants or options to acquire such securities, and are in combination with our debt investment in a business.
 Additionally, we may receive equity investments derived from restructurings on some of our existing debt investments.
-In some cases, we will own a significant portion of the equity and in other cases we may have voting control of the businesses in which we invest
+In some cases, we will own a significant portion of the equity and in other cases we may have voting control of the businesses in which we invest.

-Under the 1940 Act, we may not acquire any asset other than assets of the type listed in Section 55 of the 1940 Act, which are referred to as "qualifying assets" and generally include each of the investment types listed above, unless, at the time the acquisition is made, qualifying assets (other than certain assets related to our operations) represent at least 70.0% of our total assets.
-See "Item 1.
-Business-Regulation as a BDC-Qualifying Assets" in our most recent Annual Report onForm 10-K for a discussion of the types of qualifying assets in which we are permitted to invest pursuant to Section 55(a) of the 1940 Act.
+Under the 1940 Act, we may not acquire any asset other than assets of the type listed in Section 55(a) of the 1940 Act, which are referred to as "qualifying assets" and generally include each of the investment types listed above, unless, at the time the acquisition is made, qualifying assets represent at least 70.0% of our total assets.
+See "Regulation as a Business Development Company-Qualifying Assets" in the accompanying prospectus for a discussion of the types of qualifying assets in which we are permitted to invest pursuant to Section 55(a) of the 1940 Act.

 Because the majority of the loans in our portfolio consist of term debt in private companies that typically cannot or will not expend the resources to have their debt securities rated by a credit rating agency, we expect that most, if not all, of the debt securities we acquire will be unrated.
 Investors should assume that these loans would be rated below what is today considered "investment grade" quality.
 Investments rated below investment grade are often referred to as high yield securities or junk bonds and may be considered higher risk, as compared to investment-grade debt instruments.
-In addition, many of the debt securities we hold may not amortize prior to maturity.
+In addition, many of the debt securities we hold typically do not amortize prior to maturity.
+With the exception of our policy to conduct our business as a BDC, our investment policies are not fundamental and may be changed without stockholder approval.
+See "Business-Investment Process" included in the accompanying prospectus for additional information on our investment practices.